 MPI_IEXSCAN is the nonblocking variant of MPI_EXSCAN.
-It starts a nonblocking exclusive scan operation which delivers the same results as MPI_EXSCAN after completion.
+It starts a nonblocking exclusive scan operation that delivers the same results as MPI_EXSCAN after completion, whether on an intracommunicator or an intercommunicator.

 5.13 Correctness

 A correct, portable program must invoke collective communications so that deadlock will not occur, whether collective communications are synchronizing or not.
 The following examples illustrate dangerous use of collective routines on intracommunicators.